ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Setting-up-private-network-or-local-cluster.rst

 Setting up multiple nodes
 -------------------------

-In order to run multiple ethereum nodes locally, you have to make sure:
+In order to run multiple Ethereum nodes locally, you have to make sure:
 - each instance has a separate data directory (``--datadir``) - each instance runs on a different port (both eth and rpc) (``--port and --rpcport``) - in case of a cluster the instances must